MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. Sign in to Power Automate at `https://make.powerautomate.com`

-1. At the top right of your screen, change the Environment to Dev One.
+1. At the top right of your screen, change the Environment to **Dev One**.
 This is where you will be working for the entirety of this lab.

 1. In the center of the **Home** page within Power Automate, in the text field, enter the following prompt: